 As the building raises floor by floor its physicality mirrors and reinforces the hierarchical nature of its organisation.
 Each floor offers solace to its communities at a structural and individual level but then silos them in relation to the whole.

-The project title infers propositional outcomes for this building, Firstly ‘Pelham’, refers to a physical building a container of identity and memory.
-It is current, tangible and locatable in the real world. ”TQ 31317 04902′ refers to a building of the past, an intangible which is only locatable in the virtual world by its coordinates on the earth, identity and memory are dispersed and now resides in myth.
+The project title proposes outcomes for the building, firstly ‘Pelham’, refers to a tangible building as container for memory, locatable in the real world. ”TQ 31317 04902′ refers to a building of the past, an intangible which is only locatable in the virtual world by its coordinates on the earth, identity and memory are dispersed and now resides in myth.